COVID-19 Connect Care Workflows

 COVID-19 vaccination status is important to document, as it affects a number of other COVID-19 workflows.
 Finding immunization records, and documenting where gaps need to be filled, matches workflows for other vaccination types.
 There are a few unique considerations for COVID-19 immunizations:

-Most COVID-19 vaccinations administered in Alberta will appear in Netcare before appearing some weeks later in Connect Care (these delays are decreasing).
+Most COVID-19 vaccinations administered in Alberta will appear in Netcare before appearing weeks later in Connect Care (delays are decreasing).

-Connect Care emergency workflows use a screening questionnaire that includes checking a patient's self-reported COVID-19 immunization status (none, partial, full).
-This information is not formally validated but can help identify persons whose information is not yet entered to Netcare or Connect care, or may never be entered through those channels.
-Three options are defined as follows:
+Connect Care emergency workflows use a screening questionnaire that includes checking self-reported COVID-19 immunization status.
+This information can help identify persons whose information is not yet entered to Netcare or Connect care.
+Self-reported status is defined as follows:

 "None" - patient reports that no COVID-19 immunization of any type has been received at any time, or is within 14 days of receiving a first dose.